Engee documentation

 3. Trace the directory where the file will be saved.

 4. Set the path where the file will be saved.
-All folders of the Engee file browser will be displayed in this area.
+All folders in the Engee file browser will be displayed in this area.

 6. Create a new folder in the directory of step 3.

-The saved file in MAT or JLD2 format will appear in the file window img4.
+The saved file in MAT or JLD2 format will appear in file browser img4.
 Double left-clicking on the saved file will import the variables into the Engee workspace.
-The imported variables will be automatically added to the variables window variables article 2 1.
+The imported variables will automatically be added to variable window variables article 2 1.

 MAT